FIRST YEAR SCHOLARS PROGRAM

 FYSP is structured to offer both the opportunity to experience the broad scope of UCLA, and the smaller collaborative learning-sessions exclusive to FYSP scholars that will help you reach your educational goals and potential.
 As part of FYSP you will be assigned your own academic advisor/counselor and peer mentors who will support you with course planning, engaging outside of the classroom, adjusting to campus life, and so much more.
 Additionally, each quarter FYSP hosts lunches, panels, and other events with faculty, alumni, campus partners, graduate students, and student leaders.

-As part of the FYSP program you will:
+As a participant of the FYSP program you will:

-- receive up to $150 textbook reimbursement per quarter upon completion of the program
+- Receive up to $150 in textbook reimbursements per quarter upon completion of the program

 FYSP scholars will participate in the year-long UCLA Cluster Program.
 Students will have three Cluster options to choose from:

-- Cluster M1A Food: Lens for Environment & Sustainability
+- Cluster M1A Food: A Lens for Environment and Sustainability

 See an overview of the Cluster course offerings HERE .

 Additionally, all students will enroll in the 3-quarter series, University Studies 15, intentionally designed for FYSP scholars to connect and explore a variety of topics ranging from academic to professional and personal development.
-Fall enrollment will be facilitated by the New Student and Transition Programs (NSTP) during the UCLA New Student Orientation.
+Fall enrollment will be facilitated by the New Student Academic Programs (NSAP) during the UCLA New Student Orientation.
 Winter and Spring enrollment will be facilitated by FYSP.

 There will also be a variety of social activities, events with faculty, and academic advising and peer mentoring one-on-one appointments, in which FYSP students will participate each quarter.